bunnier/mdim/README.md

 Now:

 - Fixed wrong image relative path after you move document.
-- Download the web images in your docs to local folder.
+- Download the web images into your docs to local folder.
 - Clean up no reference image.

 Next: